Event Format for 2021

 Small Producer Award

-Hear from Kate Field from Tongola Cheese and Leap Farm, who along with husband Iain, were winners of this community nominated award in 2019.
-Kate will be presenting the award to the next farmer who was lucky enough to win the award this year, for 2020.
+Hear from Lauren and Mike Layfield of Felds Farm, who were winners of this community nominated award in 2020.
+Lauren and Mike will be presenting the award to the next farmer who was lucky enough to win the award this year, for 2021.